- Building Design Concepts

 - Lighting Analysis in BIM

 Energy-efficient buildings are only effective when the occupants of the buildings are comfortable.
 If they are not comfortable, then they will take alternative means of heating or cooling a space such as space heaters or window-mounted air conditioners that could be substantially worse than typical Heating, Ventilation and Air Conditioning (HVAC) systems.

 Thermal comfort is difficult to measure because it is highly subjective.
-It depends on the air temperature, humidity, radiant temperature, air speeds, activity rates, and clothing levels.
-However, each individual experiences these sensations a bit differently based on his or her physiology and state.
+It depends on the air temperature, humidity, radiant temperature, air velocity, metabolic rates, and clothing levels and each individual experiences these sensations a bit differently based on his or her physiology and state.